msuhanov/regf/Windows registry file format specification.md

 A hive writer will regularly swap the transaction log file being used (\*.LOG1 to \*.LOG2 and vice versa).
 This may divide log entries between two transaction log files; the first transaction log file isn't guaranteed to contain earlier log entries.

 Both transaction log files are used to recover a dirty hive, i.e. log entries from both transaction log files are applied; the transaction log file with earlier log entries is used first.

+## Flush strategies
+Flushing a hive ensures that a dirty data of this hive was written to a disk.
+When the old format of transaction log files is used, this means that a dirty data was stored in a primary file.
+When the new format of transaction log files is used, a flush operation on a hive may succeed after a dirty data was stored in a transaction log file (but not yet in a primary file).

 ## Sector size and clustering factor
 As of Windows 8, the *Clustering factor* field is always set to 1, the logical sector size is always assumed to be 512 bytes when working with related offsets and sizes.
 For example, a backup copy of a base block in a transaction log file is 512 bytes in length regardless of a logical sector size of an underlying disk.